|

-| Also - Venetian Plaster FAQ's | ||
+Scroll down for Venetian Plaster FAQ's | ||

 Italian Plaster [also known as Venetian Plaster or decorative plaster] is the name given to a range of products and techniques, which resemble Stucco Veneziano, a type of lime putty.
 The original materials and processes, developed in Italy, have been in use since the Roman Empire as a decorative wall surface material designed to simulate marble and granite.
 It works admirably when the material is correctly applied due to its illustrious feel and legendary shine.
 Venerable Italian architect Carlo Scarpa used Venetian Plaster routinely in his stunning design scenarios.
 Of the many 'Venetian Plasters' available Buon Fresco prefers the synthetics for their ease of use, mirror like qualities when burnished, non toxic constitution and shelf life.
-Top quality synthetics, such as Buon Fresco uses for most of the work in their gallery, are generally light viscosity plasters which tint beautifully and offers up depths of color unsurpassed by a painted surface.
+Lime based plasters on the other hand, while they have their place and specific applications, such as Marmorino - one of our favorite Lime Plasters, but are problematic to apply, dry quickly on the wall AND in the can, and are toxic to the practitioner, who must handle the caustic when wet - highly alkaline Lime.
+Top quality Venetian Plaster that have replaced the lime, such as that which Buon Fresco uses for most of the work in their gallery, are generally light viscosity plasters which tint beautifully and offers up depths of color unsurpassed by a painted surface.
 When highly polished the plaster may give the appearance of natural materials such as glass, marble, or rock.
 Heavier 'Stucco' applications are also possible.
 Examples of a number of finish styles may be seen on the Venetian Plaster Effects Page. |

 One of the